datagrove/mangrove/dgx/readme.md

 Secondary indices are managed as values in tuples, this is similar to how Cicada build btrees in its 2-layer array. we should investigate scalestore approach as a possible alternative.

+stores could be s3 write caches? could be subscribers to the replicas? two copies? three? no storage tier?

+what if we have each peer write its log to s3 then separately write each log to s3

+value = inline | manifest

+if manifest then potentially radix tree writing into a joint log? pointers could point to all the peers?